xieyuheng/inner/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

   The study not only can be applied to the development on formal language, but also has a much broader philosophical view.

+  In my reading I will focus on the study's effects on the practice of implementing type systems.

+  In my view "to implement" is an ethical obligation, which means "we should implement to believe", just as during the Enlightenment "we should reason to believe" replaced "we should appeal to authority to believe".

+  By "to believe" I mean "to understand", in the sense that knowledge is the fixation of belief.

 - **[Xie]**
   The study and development of the author's theory is heavily based on etymology, i.e. the study of the origin of words.